Home page – News and Diary

 Ken Munro is the news editor.
 Please let him know about village news and events via Contact Us on the main menu or on 07880801674.

-Shotesham Ford – Norfolk Council have given notice that Mill Lane either side of the Ford will continue to be closed until the end of Feb, click here for notice and alternative routes.
+Shotesham Ford – Norfolk Council have given notice that Mill Lane either side of the Ford will continue to be closed until further notice, click here for notice and alternative routes.

 A Shotesham winter sunset…..bootiful!